Class Information and dancewear

 The Higher Grades are wonderful, challenging grades for teenagers who love the feeling of dance and enjoy performing, even in the ballet class.
 Grade 7 is based on the Romantic style of the ballet "La Sylphide" and the Grade 8 Award is the culmination of many years of training.
 Students in Grade 8 perform solo dances in different styles in their exam; classical ballet, Free movement and Character dancing.

 The skills learned through ballet training provide vital training for life, on or off the stage, and instill a lifelong love of dance, whether taking part or in an audience.
+Many pupils, past and present, have started in the Nursery class and worked their way up to Grade 8 over 15 years or so, becoming confident young people going out into the world.
+We are very proud of them all.

 All exam entries are at the discretion of the teacher.